unixsurfer/haproxystats/README.rst

 processing them.
 This provides the ability to pull data as frequently as possible without worrying about the impact on processing time.
 It also reduces the risk of losing data in case of trouble during the processing phase.

 It runs locally on each load balancer node, offering a decentralized setup for the processing phase, but it can be easily extended in the future to have a centralized setup for the processing phase.
-In that centralized setup it will be possible to perform aggregation as well.
+In that centralized setup it will be possible to perform aggregation on a cluster level as well.
 Until then users can deploy `carbon-c-relay`_ for aggregation.

 Because of this design haproxystats comes with two programs:
 **haproxystats-pull** and **haproxystats-process**.
 The former pulls